-The sweet-tart juice of a blood orange, with hints of honey, is the perfect base for a sorbet.
+The sweet-tart juice of a blood orange, with hints of honey, is the perfect base for a honey and blood orange sorbet.
 With the vibrant blood orange color, this dairy-free frozen treat is bound to impress anyone who takes a bite.
 Learn what season to find blood oranges and how to make a killer blood orange sorbet recipe.

 One of the most surprising things to learn when figuring out which foods come into which seasons, is learning that citrus fruits actually winter fruits!
 We see a lot of lemon and orange recipes in the summer, but they actually winter fruits!
 But thanks to advances in modern farming, we can enjoy citrus pretty much all year long.
 I have to admit, drinking lemonade in the middle of winter would be super weird.